-Wood burns!
+Wood burns.
 There is no denying this fact and it is partially valid for STEICO wood fibre insulating materials.
 However STEICO insulating materials exhibit some very positive behaviour in the event of fire.
 If you were a tennis ball, which insulation would you choose?
-Check out the video below.

 Are the wood fibre insulation boards and batts fire rated?

 Yes.
 All the wood fibre insulation products have a Euro Class E fire rating (EN 13501-1) and are completely safe to use.